Shylock

 Character Profile – At a Glance

-- Role: The play's most-discussed figure — the Venetian Jewish moneylender who lends three thousand ducats to Antonio against a bond of a pound of flesh, whose daughter Jessica elopes with the Christian Lorenzo, who is defeated in the Venetian courtroom by Portia in disguise, and who is required to convert to Christianity as the price of his life.
+• Role: The Venetian Jewish moneylender who lends three thousand ducats to Antonio against a bond of a pound of flesh, is defeated in court, and is forced to convert to Christianity.

 "If you prick us, do we not bleed?